Hiro Yamamoto: Truly

-In 1991, Yamamoto formed a three-piece indie band, Truly; the other members were former Screaming Trees drummer Mark Pickerel and singer Robert Roth.
+In 1991, Yamamoto formed a three-piece indie band, Truly.
+The other members were former Screaming Trees drummer Mark Pickerel and singer Robert Roth.
 Truly released two studio albums and a compilation of unreleased material before breaking up in 2000.
 The band reunited in 2008.

 Stereo Donkey

 Following a successful 2016 jam session, Yamamoto formed a surf-inspired trio, Stereo Donkey, with drummer Mike Bajuk, and guitarist Pat Wickline.
-Unlike most surf music, which tends to feature either the guitar or the drums, Stereo Donkey emphasizes all three instruments- with Yamamoto's bass providing a fresh, melodic sound.

 In November 2018, the band released an eponymous six-track EP, recorded in the old church that Wickline lives in.
-According to Wickline, “'The room is a fourth member of the band.'”
-The recording reportedly works as both surf music and exotica, yet is still rooted in, "Pacific Northwest rock history."
+According to Wickline, "The room is a fourth member of the band."
+The recording reportedly works as both surf music and exotica, yet is still rooted in, "Pacific Northwest rock history".

-Other Performance
+Other performances

 On November 8, 2021, Yamamoto performed with other noted musicians at an event in Seattle honoring the Asian Hall of Fame's 2021 inductees, and the 35th anniversary of the Robert Chinn Foundation.
 The other performers included Jeff Kashiwa, Krist Novoselic, Ed Roth, and Danny Seraphine.

+On November 8, 2025, Yamamoto joined Kim Thayil, Matt Cameron, Ben Shepherd, Brandi Carlile, Mike McCready, Jerry Cantrell, and Taylor Momsen for Soundgarden's induction into the Rock and Roll Hall of Fame.